qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 * [Enigmail for Thunderbird](https://www.enigmail.net/index.php/en/)
 * email clients with GPG support

+Note:
+HANDOVER Felix

 ----

-# Group activity!
+## Using Keybase

-Get an account on [keybase.io](https://keybase.io) and encrypt a message to somebody else in this workshop.
-Send it to their email address!
+With an account on [keybase.io](https://keybase.io) it is easy to encrypt a message to somebody else.
+Let's try it!

-Decrypt a message that someone sends you!

-Note:
-I'll demonstrate the steps required so you can follow along.

 ----